 Listen to CSX Railroad Traffic in the Greater Plant City area

 Located at downtown at 102 North Palmer Street MAP

 GPS Coordinates: Lat: 28o 00' 56.50" N Long: 82o 07' 20.20" W

-Future home of the Robert B. Willaford Railroad Museum to be completed in early 2014.
+Home of the Robert W. Willaford Railroad Museum

 The Plant City Union Depot is a historic facility in downtown Plant City.
 It is located at Drane Street and Palmer Street and was built in 1908-1909 by both the Atlantic Coast Line (east-west line) and Seaboard Air Line Railroads (north-south line).
 The bulding includes a one story brick passenger depot and two story Railway Express Agency brick freight terminal/loading dock.
 Even after the merger of the two railroads into the Seaboard Coast Line Railroad in 1967, Plant City Union Depot continued to operate until 1971.
 As an important element in the early development of the city, which depended so heavily on railroad transportation, it was added to the U.S. National Register of Historic Places on April 14, 1975.
 The architectural design is credited to J.F.
 Leitner.

 Sources: Wikipedia 2013, FL Dept of State Division of Historic Resources 2013

 Immediately to the south of the Depot, the Train Viewing Platform and Tower was